Updated: May 30

 By now, I would hope you had asked your question(s) from the start of the questionnaire and during the physical examination.

 The doctor will most likely suggest testing during your next visit based on the information provided and your concerns if you bring it up.
-Your concerns and questions will help the doctor get you the necessary testing needed to rule out the causes for your ED.
+Your concerns and questions will help the doctor get you the necessary testing needed to rule out the causes of your ED.

 For instance, going back to the original scenario about having trouble maintaining an erection may indicate poor blood flow or issues with the valves allowing blood to stay inside the penis.
 This is the simplest way to put it, but most doctors may test using a Doppler exam, lab testing, or an injection test.